-Test the understanding.
+Test your understanding.

-Newcomers to vectorization are encouraged to choose a small array u, say with five elements, and simulate with pen and paper both the loop version and the vectorized version.
+Newcomers to vectorization are encouraged to choose a small array u, say with five elements, and simulate with pen and paper both the loop version and the vectorized version above.

-Finite difference schemes basically contains differences between array elements with shifted indices.
-Consider the updating formula
+Finite difference schemes basically contain differences between array elements with shifted indices.
+As an example, consider the updating formula